OHI-Science/ohi-science.github.io/citation_policy.md

   *Ocean Health Index.
 2015. ohicore v2015.1: core Ocean Health Index functions, [date downloaded].
 National Center for Ecological Analysis and Synthesis, University of California, Santa Barbara.
 Available at: https://github.com/OHI-Science/ohicore/releases/edit/v2015.1*

 - **OHI manual** This resource describes how to conduct an assessment:
 *Ocean Health Index.
-2015.
-Ocean Health Index Toolbox Manual [date].
+2016.
+Ocean Health Index Assessment Manual.
 National Center for Ecological Analysis and Synthesis, University of California, Santa Barbara.
 Available at: http://ohi-science.org/manual*

 #### If you are diving deeper and using the most recent global datasets or methods, please cite: